simpsonjulian/statica/README.md

 ```bash
 statica <path to app source> [html|console]
 ```
-* <path to app source>: The directory containing the source code to be scanned.
+- *path to app source* - the directory containing the source code to be scanned.
-* [html]: Optional argument.
-If provided, an HTML report will be generated.
+- *html* - if provided, an HTML report will be generated.
-* [console]: Optional argument.
-If provided, the report will be displayed in the console.
+- *console* - if provided, the report will be displayed in the console.

 # License
 This project is licensed under the MIT License.